smolt/ldc-iphone-dev/README.md

 LLVM is included as a submodule since it has been modified to support TLS on iOS.
 No other LLVM will work.

-To really have fun, you will need some way to run on an iOS device.
-Membership in the iOS Developer Program is one way to do it.
+To really have fun, you will need an iOS device.
+There is also news that with Xcode 7 you can download to your own devices without enrolling in the Developer Program.

 ## Build
 Download with git and build: